kevmodrome/svelte-preprocessor-fetch/README.md

 ## Caveats

-This preprocess is probably extremely brittle, PRs are welcome to improve it further.
+This preprocessor is probably extremely brittle, PRs are welcome to improve it further.